Model Domain Specific Language (DSL)

 The logging_group_name

-clause specifies that the model query should be considered part of the given group for logging purposes.
+clause specifies that the model query should be

-This is useful when auto generating large amounts of model queries.
+auto generating large amounts of model queries.
+When verbose logging is enabled

-), Pysa will print a single line Model Query group 'XXX' generated YYY models
+Model Query group 'XXX' generated YYY models

-instead of printing one line per model query in the group.
+instead of printing one line per

 For instance: